f1lby/p2pblocklists/README.md

 * Allow IPv4 from specific countries (GEOIP), network providers or Government / Military
 * You have a firewall which is DENY ALL, and wish to 'punch a few holes in it' for specific providers or organisations (ORGIP) - you may find your network provider listed here.
 * You wish to block network access from a specific provider / organisation (ORGIP).
+* OSINT - Discovery of IP address from an organisation name.

 The lists can be adapted to suit your needs and the information within applied to commercial enterprise-grade and open source firewalls.